This page was last updated on 07 May, 2021.

 Detailed Travel Advisory

-Passengers must have a printed medical certificate with a negative Coronavirus (COVID-19) PCR test result issued at most 5 days before departure from the first embarkation point.
-The certificate must be in Arabic, French or English.
+Passengers must have a printed negative COVID-19 PCR test result issued at most 5 days before departure from the first embarkation point.
+The test result must be in Arabic, French, English or Spanish.

 – This does not apply to passengers younger than 10 years.